 The final key benefit BPM provides is agility.
-In the era of the Service-oriented Architecture (SOA) and On-Demand market messages, agility is a well-understood concept.
+In the era of the Service-oriented Architecture (SOA) and On-Demand market messages, agility is a well understood concept.
 In the world of process management, the ability to change quickly is essential.
 Our customers change their key processes four to seven times per year.
 The driver for change can be internal or external.
 New opportunities can arise.
 New partners or customers need you to support a different way of doing business.
 Federal or international regulations can require you to change your processes.
-BPM provides the platform you need to be able ion than any other option.
+BPM provides the platform you need to be able to change your processes-faster and in a more controlled fashion than any other option.
 Agility benefits typically include supporting federal regulations faster-eliminating chances of fines or delays in approval.
 Another example includes the ability to change a process to accommodate unforeseen events.
 An insurance agency can quickly adjust their claims approval threshold upward when a natural disaster happens in a specific part of the country.
 It can be difficult to calculate hard returns from agility, though most organizations recognize that the ability to quickly adapt processes is a critical competitive capability.